pravinyo/website/_drafts/2023-04-29-code-smell-in-unit-test.md

   height: 1280   # in pixels
   alt: Photo by Testalize.me on Unsplash
 ---
-> The secret to high quality code is following the path of clean code.
+> The secret to high-quality code is following the path of clean code.
 {: .prompt-warning }

-A code will remain in it's highest quality if it has understandable and meaningful test.
-Robert C. Martin in his book, "Clean Code: A Handbook of Agile Software Craftsmanship" have mentioned a very nice acronym for clean code in unit testing.
+A code will remain at its highest quality if it has an understandable and meaningful test.
+Robert C. Martin in his book, “Clean Code: A Handbook of Agile Software Craftsmanship” mentioned a very nice acronym for clean code in unit testing.

 ## **F.I.R.S.T.**
-As per clean code practice, all tests follow below five rules that form the `F.I.R.S.T.` acronym.
-Below explaination is taken from the Clean Code Book by Robert C. Martin,
+As per clean code practice, all tests follow the five rules below that form the `F.I.R.S.T.` acronym.
+The below explanation is taken from the Clean Code Book by Robert C. Martin,

 **<u>Fast</u>**: Tests should be fast.
 They should run quickly.
 When tests run slow, you won’t want to run them frequently.
 If you don’t run them frequently, you won’t find problems early enough to fix them easily.
 You won’t feel as free to clean up the code.
-Eventually the code will begin to rot.
+Eventually, the code will begin to rot.

 **<u>Independent</u>**: Tests should not depend on each other.
 One test should not set up the conditions for the next test.
 You should be able to run each test independently and run the tests in any order you like.
 When tests depend on each other, then the first one to fail causes a cascade of downstream failures, making diagnosis difficult and hiding downstream defects.

 **<u>Repeatable</u>**: Tests should be repeatable in any environment.
 You should be able to run the tests in the production environment, in the QA environment, and on your local development machine without a network.
 If your tests aren’t repeatable in any environment, then you’ll always have an excuse for why they fail.
 You’ll also find yourself unable to run the tests when the environment isn’t available.

 **<u>Self-Validating</u>**: The tests should have a boolean output.
 Either they pass or fail.
 You should not have to read through a log file to tell whether the tests pass.
 You should not have to manually compare two different text files to see whether the tests pass.
-If the tests aren’t self-validating, then failure can become subjective and running the tests can require a long manual evaluation.
+If the tests aren’t self-validating, then failure can become subjective, and running the tests can require a long manual evaluation.

 **<u>Timely</u>**: The tests need to be written in a timely fashion.
 Unit tests should be written just before the production code that makes them pass.
 If you write tests after the production code, then you may find the production code to be hard to test.
 You may decide that some production code is too hard to test.
 You may not design the production code to be testable.

 ## **Rule 1: Single Concept per Test**

-As per this rule, single test function should test a single thing/concept.
+As per this rule, a single test function should test a single thing/concept.
 We don’t want long test functions that go testing one miscellaneous thing after another.
 Below code snippet is an example of such a test.
-This test function should be segregated into three independent tests, because it tests three independent things.
+This test function should be segregated into three independent tests because it tests three independent things.
 Merging them all together into the same function forces the reader to figure out why each section is there and what is being tested by that section.

 Example of bad test,
 ```java